sg893052/sonic-buildimage/system/intf-dampening-HLD.md

 Interface  Flap-threshold  Sampling-interval   Recovery-interval Status
 ---------------------------------------------------------------------------
 Ethernet0  10              3                   30                Errdisabled
-Ethernet4  10              3                   60                Not-errdisabled
+Ethernet4  10              3                   60                On
 Ethernet8  5               10                  300               Off
 ```

 The possible status values are
 1. Errdisabled: The number of link flaps in a sampling interval crossed the threshold and port is currently in err-disabled state.
-2. Not-errdisabled: The err-disable is enabled, but number of flaps in sampling intervals did not cross the configured threshold.
+2. On:  The err-disable is enabled, but number of flaps in sampling intervals has not cross the configured threshold.
 3. Off: The err-disable parameters are configured but it is not enabled.
-4. On: The err-disable is enabled, and no link flaps since then.

 # 2.2 Functional Description